SankalpBankar/GenAI-Notes/README.md

 ---

-## 🚀 What is Gen-AI Hub?
+## 🚀 What is GenAI-Notes?

-**Gen-AI Hub** is a structured repository focused on understanding and exploring **Generative AI systems**, from foundational concepts to **advanced, production-grade frameworks** like agents and graph-based workflows.
+**GenAI-Notes** is a structured repository focused on understanding and exploring **Generative AI systems**, from foundational concepts to **advanced, production-grade frameworks** like agents and graph-based workflows.

 This repository emphasizes **conceptual clarity, architecture understanding, and system-level thinking**, making it suitable for **placements, interviews, and real-world AI discussions**.